dreth/tfm_uc3m/README.md

 # Development of an automatic tool for periodic surveillance of actuarial and demographic indicators

-Repository for my final master project at UC3M titled "Development of an automatic tool for periodic surveillance of actuarial and demographic indicators"
+This is the repository for my final master project at UC3M titled "Development of an automatic tool for periodic surveillance of actuarial and demographic indicators".

-## My tutors for the project
+The repository name comes from the commonly used acronym "tfm" meaning "Trabajo de Fin de Master" (final master project in spanish) and where I coursed the master, [UC3M](htts://uc3m.es).
+## Tutors

 - [María Luz Durbán Reguera](https://researchportal.uc3m.es/display/inv18373)
 - [Bernardo D'Auria](https://portal.uc3m.es/portal/page/portal/dpto_estadistica/home/members/bernardo_d_auria)